A Large Pairwise Far Family of Aronszajn Trees: Aronszajn trees and the proxy principle

 We list the basic properties of $\qk$ which we will use in our Aronszajn tree constructions.

-\begin{lemma} Let $\ka$ be a regular uncountable cardinal. \begin{enumerate} \item Between any two elements of $\qk$ there exists an increasing sequence of order type $\ka$; \item any increasing sequence of $\qk$ with order type less than $\ka$ has a least upper bound in $\qk$; \item any decreasing sequence of $\qk$ whose order type is a limit ordinal less than $\ka$ does not have a greatest lower bound. \end{enumerate} \end{lemma}
+\begin{lemma} Let $\ka$ be a regular cardinal. \begin{enumerate} \item Between any two elements of $\qk$ there exists an increasing sequence of order type $\ka$; \item any increasing sequence of elements of $\qk$ with order type less than $\ka$ has a least upper bound in $\qk$; \item any decreasing sequence of elements of $\qk$ whose order type is a limit ordinal less than $\ka$ does not have a greatest lower bound. \end{enumerate} \end{lemma}

 The proof of (1) is routine.
 (2) and (3) are proven in \cite[Lemma 3.4]{Honzik}.

 \begin{definition} Let $\ka$ be a regular cardinal.
 Define $\R_\ka$ as the Dedekind completion of $\qk$. \end{definition}